mgechev/blog.mgechev.com/content/post/2012-11-24-javascript-sorting-performance-quicksort-v8.md

   </p>
 </div>

-From the chart it&#8217;s easy to see that the default sort is slower than the merge and the heap sorts&#8230;It&#8217;s very unusual.
-If you&#8217;ve ever tried to beat the default sort in Java or STL&#8230;well it&#8217;s <del datetime="2012-11-24T17:41:13+00:00">almost</del> impossible.
+From the chart it’s easy to see that the default sort is slower than the merge and the heap sorts...It’s very unusual.
+If you’ve ever tried to beat the default sort in Java or STL...well it’s <del datetime="2012-11-24T17:41:13+00:00">almost</del> impossible.
-If we increase the array to more than 300k elements mergesort&#8217;s performance becomes very bad (more than 10 minutes) so I&#8217;ll just exclude the mergesort from the next tests.
+If we increase the array to more than 300k elements mergesort’s performance becomes very bad (more than 10 minutes) so I’ll just exclude the mergesort from the next tests.

 Let me include one more algorithm implementation.
 It will be quicksort.
-Its&#8217; implementation is like taken from a book, nothing special:
+Its’ implementation is like taken from a book, nothing special:

 {{< highlight javascript >}}var quickSort = (function () {